periplume/dofi/README.md

 install options:
  -h               print install usage
+ -l               use ~/.local/bin
+                    [default]
- -l               use ~/.local/bin              [default] -b               use ~/bin
+ -b               use ~/bin
- -u               update PATH in .bashrc        [default reports only] -d               do not create local dofi repo [default creates] -s <path>        specify location
+ -u               update PATH in .bashrc
+                    [default reports only]
+ -d               do not create local dofi repo
+                    [default creates if no existing] -s <path>        specify location
 ~~~
 ---